DanielBakovic/license-manager-for-woocommerce/readme.txt

 == Changelog ==

+= 1.1.3 - 2019-03-24 =
+* Fix - On some environments the activate hook wouldn't work properly and the needed cryptographic secrets weren't generated.
+I negotiated a deal for this not to happen anymore.
+* Fix - When going to the REST API settings page you no longer get a 500 error.
+Once again, my mistake.
+* Fix - Removed unused JavaScript code.
+It was just lurking there for no purpose, at all.

 = 1.1.2 - 2019-03-24 =
 * Feature - Clicking license keys inside the table now copies them into your clipboard.
+Cool huh?
 * Fix - CSV and TXT upload of license keys now works as expected again.
+I hope.
 * Tweak - Minor UI improvements on the licenses page.
+I made stuff look cool(er).

 = 1.1.1 - 2019-03-23 =
 * Fix - The cryptographic secrets were being deleted on plugin update, causing the plugin to become unusable after the 1.1.0 update.
+I'm really sorry for this one.

 = 1.1.0 - 2019-03-23 =
 * Feature - Added license and generator api routes.
 Currently available calls are GET (single/all), POST (create), and PUT (update) for both resources.